Behold the monkey tail beard. Perhaps one of the wackiest beard styles to become a facial hair trend.

 To master this look without any monkey business, here’s what you’ll need:

-Step 2: Using a proper beard comb, untangle any knots in your beard hairs so that each strand lays flat and is easier to cut.
+Using a proper beard comb, untangle any knots in your beard hairs so that each strand lays flat and is easier to cut.
 Investing in a high-quality beard comb can make a big difference because these combs are specifically made to be anti-static.

 If you want to get a truly precise line, you can use the trimmer part of your razor to get a crisp horizontal edge.

-Step 5: Shave off your other sideburn and any beard hair that is beyond the point where your mustache extends.
+Also, shave any beard hair that is beyond the point where your mustache extends.

-Step 6: Carve out the area below your bottom lip, getting rid of any sole patch that you may have and using the electric trimmers to create a crisp edge.
+Get rid of any sole patch that you may have and using the electric trimmers to create a crisp edge.

-You will want to make sure that the hair you leave behind is the same thickness of your sideburn.
+You will want to make sure that the hair you leave behind is the same thickness as your sideburn.
 You will also want to shave a small gap between your mustache and your beard on the same side of your single sideburn.

 This will help define the bottom of the “tail” as it wraps around your jaw, curls around, and ends in your mustache.

 You may need to adjust the thickness of your sideburns to match the hair below your chin if you accidentally shaved too much.

 Rounding out your sideburns where they meet your jaw can also help create the appearance of a tail.
-Make sure you take your time on this step as this is where the magic happens.
+Make sure you take your time on this step, as this is where the magic happens.